bwsw/sj-platform/SJDocs/source/SJ_Modules.rst

 2. ``getOutputEntity``:
     It is invoked once when module running.
 This method returns the current working entity, i.e. fields and types.
 This method must be overridden.

-A type is assigned to an output envelope that corresponds to the type of an external storage (Elasticsearch, JDBC, REST).
+A type is assigned to an output envelope that corresponds to the type of an external storage (Elasticsearch, SQL database, RESTful).

 To see a flow chart on how these methods intercommunicate, please, visit the :ref:`Output_Streaming_Engine` section.